fennifith/fennifith.github.io/_blogs/2018-11-13-Continuous-Integration.md

 Last week, I started setting up continuous integrations for some of my projects.
 The basic idea of a continuous integration is that you have a server to build your project on a regular basis, verify that it works correctly, and deploy it to wherever your project is published.
 In this case, my project will be deployed to the releases of its GitHub repository and an alpha channel on the Google Play Store.
 In order to do this, I decided to use [Travis CI](https://travis-ci.com/), as it seems to be the most used and documented solution (though there are others as well).

 A small preface, make sure that you create your account on [travis-ci.com](https://travis-ci.com/), not [travis-ci.org](https://travis-ci.org/).
-Travis previously had their free plans on their .org site and only took paying customers on .com, but they have since begun migrating all of their users to travis-ci.com.
-However, for some reason they have decided _not to say anything about it_ when you create a new account, so it would be very easy to set up all of your projects on their .org site, then realize two months later that you have to move to .com.
-This isn't a huge issue, but it could be a little annoying if you have _almost 100 repositories_ like me which you would have to change (though I have only just started using Travis, so it doesn't affect me).
+Travis previously had their free plans on their .org site and only took paying customers on .com, but they have since begun [migrating all of their users](https://docs.travis-ci.com/user/open-source-on-travis-ci-com/) to travis-ci.com.
+However, for some reason they have decided _not to say anything about it_ when you create a new account, so it would be very easy to set up all of your projects on their .org site, then (X months later) realize that you have to move to .com.
+This isn't a huge issue, but it could be a little annoying if you have _almost 100 repositories_ like I do which you would have to change (though I have only just started using Travis, so it doesn't actually affect me).
 Just something to note.

-## Step 1: start your first build
+## Step 1: Start your first build

 There are a few basic things to do in order to build your project.
 Assuming that you have already [set up your account](https://docs.travis-ci.com/user/tutorial/) and authenticated it with your GitHub, you will next want to create a file named `.travis.yml` in your project's root directory.
 One thing to keep in mind here is that the YAML format in this file is heavily dependent on whitespace; tab characters are invalid, indents must be made only in spaces, and a sub-section or parameter **must** be indented or it will not be treated as such.
 To start, let's write a basic file that should properly build most up-to-date Android projects.